KNBN: History

-In March 1996, KEVN-TV's owner, Blackstar, announced plans to affiliate the longtime NBC outlet for the Rapid City area with the Fox network; Fox held an equity stake in Blackstar.
+In March 1996, KEVN-TV's owner, Blackstar, announced plans to affiliate the incumbent NBC outlet for the Rapid City area with the Fox network; Fox held an equity stake in Blackstar.
 This presented the possibility that Rapid City would be left without an NBC affiliate.
 Locally based Rapid Broadcasting, whose president Gilbert Moyle had been a part-owner of KEVN from 1973 to 1985, bought low-power TV station K24AM, a primarily Christian outlet which had broadcast since the mid-1980s, and increased its transmitter power.
 It also obtained the NBC affiliation for Rapid City for the low-power outlet, all with a month to go.
 KNBN-LP (channel 24, later KKRA-LP) officially launched July 15, the date that KEVN switched to Fox, and immediately appeared on local cable systems (including channel 10 in Rapid City).

 KNBN launched without a local news presence.
 In December 1996, it began producing news cut-ins during Today.
 A full news service debuted September 22, 1997, as NewsCenter1, airing at 6 and 10 p.m. nightly; the early evening time slot contrasted with KOTA and KEVN, who presented their main news at 5:30.
 By the time that newscast had debuted, KNBN-LP—call sign and programming—had moved from the channel 24 station to channel 27 in Rapid City with a translator on channel 31 in Lead; the next year, KKRA became an affiliate of Pax TV.
 The channel 27 and 31 construction permits had been held by the Plaza Boulevard Wesleyan Church.
+Rapid's relationship with Pax expanded with the 2000 debut of KAUN (channel 36, now KSFL-TV) in Sioux Falls.

 Rapid Broadcasting had been one of 11 applicants seeking to obtain a full-power license on channel 21.
 The passage of the Telecommunications Act of 1996 and Balanced Budget Act of 1997 forced the Federal Communications Commission (FCC) to scrap the comparative hearing process and led to the auction of the assignment in September 1999.
 Rapid made the winning bid, holding off four other hopefuls, notably including Sunbelt Communications Company.
-KNBN began broadcasting at full power on channel 21 on May 14, 2000.
+KNBN began broadcasting at full power on channel 21 in May 2000.
+By November 2001, the station's news ratings had pulled nearly even with KOTA-TV.
+Beginning in 2002, it produced a 9 p.m.
+CT (8 p.m.
+MT) newscast of Sioux Falls–area news for that city's commonly owned KAUN.
+Moyle died in 2006.

+On January 12, 2009, KNBN flash-cut its analog signal to digital, in time to provide a high-definition broadcast of Super Bowl XLIII.
+The digital signal was used to carry the related low-power TV stations KWBH-LP and KKRA-LP, by then affiliates of The CW and MyNetworkTV, in digital format.